Real-World Robot Learning

 Learning from real-world robot data II

-Project Proposal Due Paper Reading
+Project Proposal Due Paper Reading Diffusion Policy, Aloha, Robots in Homes

 Feb.
 25